 But this was to be different.
 I wanted to devote myself to more intensive study of Korean in order to make a breakthrough.
 I was tired of being able to say a few things in Korean, just to impress some Korean friends, and then not being able to understand most of what was said back to me.
 I also wanted to get to a level where I could listen to podcasts, read Korean newspapers, and even watch Korean drama on TV!

-This was not to be just my own challenge but I invited LingQ members and my YouTube channel viewers to participate in this project.
+This was not to be just my own challenge but I invited LingQ members and my YouTube channel to participate in this project.
 This was the genesis of the 90-Day Challenge at LingQ.
 To date almost 2000 people have joined me in the challenge.
 I hope they are enjoying the experience.

 I am now almost one third the way through.
 I started 4 weeks ago.
 This is a good time to take stock of what I have learned and what I have achieved, and what I plan to do for the next two months.
 Hopefully my experience, as well as the experience of others who are taking part in the challenge, can help language learners everywhere achieve their goals.
 We will probably want to do this again, if it proves successful.

-Some issue to ponder
+Some issues to ponder

 Finding the time